Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Conversational Feedback in Synthetic Dialogues

-The GPT-2 models trained on each corpora are then employed to produce a set of synthetic dialogues (100 dialogues of about 50 turns per model\footnote{We exclude 8 synthetic Japanese dialogues from the results, as they contain a large amount of noise (utterances consisting of almost only non-alphabetical characters).}).
-For the fine-tuned models, all turns are automatically generated, while for the base models, the following dialogue beginning is used as context: \emph{Hi! – Hi, how are you? – Fine, and you?} to improve the quality of the output.
-Finally, the neural dialogue tagger from Section \ref{sec:tagging} is applied on those dialogues (translated into English) to assess the relative frequency of various dialogue act groups, as shown in Table \ref{tbl:inference_res_synth}.
-Here, we include results for the base models without further fine-tuning (\textsc{Base$_{syn}$}) as well as scores for these base models separately fine-tuned on subtitles (\textsc{Subs$_{syn}$}) and spontaneous conversations (\textsc{SpConv$_{syn}$}).
-We also repeat the results from Table \ref{tbl:inference_res_conv} for our original, non-synthetic subtitle (\textsc{Subs}) and spontaneous dialogue (\textsc{SpConv}) data for an easier comparison.
+The GPT-2 models are then employed to produce synthetic dialogues (100 dialogues of about 50 turns per model.
+For the fine-tuned models, all turns are automatically generated, while for the base models, the following dialogue start is used as context: \emph{Hi! – Hi, how are you? – Fine, and you?} to bias the model towards the generation of dialogues.
+Finally, the LLM annotator from the previous section is applied on those synthetic dialogues to estimate their frequency of communicative feedback.